cj-mills/fasthtml-appimage-daisyui/README.md

 # FastHTML AppImage with daisyUI

 This example demonstrates how to package a FastHTML application as a portable Linux AppImage using micromamba for Python environment management.
-Uses daisyUI for styling.
+Uses [`cjm-fasthtml-daisyui`](https://github.com/cj-mills/cjm-fasthtml-daisyui) library for styling with [daisyUI](https://daisyui.com/).

 ## Features